adaryorg/nwiz/USER_GUIDE.md

-# Nocturne TUI User Guide
+# nwiz User Guide

 ## Introduction

-Nocturne TUI (nwiz) is a terminal user interface application for managing system configurations, installations, and maintenance tasks through a menu-driven interface.
+nwiz is a terminal user interface application for managing system configurations, installations, and maintenance tasks through a menu-driven interface.
 This guide explains how to use the application, create custom menus, and integrate it with your scripts and workflows.

 ## Building and Installation

-To build Nocturne TUI from source, you need Zig compiler version 0.13.0 or later.
+To build nwiz from source, you need Zig compiler version 0.13.0 or later.
 Run the following command in the project directory:

 ```bash
 zig build